Meaningful and spiritual in equal measures and should be just as you want it to be.

 but you will need to speak to our Vicar as soon as possible, also to help the Church of England has produced a detailed leaflet called Marriage in church after Divorce which you can click through to for more information.

-The law prevents Church or England ministers from carrying out or blessing same-sex marriages, but also there are no authorised service for a blessing of a same-sex civil marriage.
+The law prevents Church or England ministers from carrying out or blessing same-sex marriages, but also there is no authorised service for a blessing of a same-sex civil marriage.

 Please note our Church is always open should you feel the need to come in for some quiet contemplation and prayer.